ojhaarjun1/libmicrohttpd-http2/_pages/configuration.md

 ## I want to use HTTP/2 in my MHD server!

-If you already have a MHD application, you just need to include the ``microhttpd_http2.h`` header and add the ``MHD_USE_HTTP2`` flag when creating the MHD_Daemon.
+In your MHD application, just include the ``microhttpd_http2.h`` header and add the ``MHD_USE_HTTP2`` flag when creating the MHD_Daemon.
 And you're done!
+The use of HTTP2 is transparent to the application.

 {% highlight c %}
 #include <microhttpd_http2.h>